photoprism/photoprism/README.md

 Note that we just [started working](https://github.com/photoprism/photoprism/wiki/Project-Status) on the UI and features are neither complete nor stable.
 Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

-For further assistance, please use our [help forum](https://groups.google.com/a/photoprism.org/forum/#!forum/help).
+If you have a question, you are welcome to [contact us via email](mailto:hello@photoprism.org) or ask in our [help forum](https://groups.google.com/a/photoprism.org/forum/#!forum/help).

 ## Why this has to be free software